 While you might have always dreamed of a bright pink bathroom, decorated with lots of frilly accents, he might not be so keen.
 The same goes for the men, the industrial style grey colour just isn’t feminine enough.

 Rule out any colours that the other doesn’t like and opt for something you both like, perhaps a blend of neutrals.
 You can always add a touch of individuality with colourful towels and bathroom accessories.
+Or even add some colours that mean something to the both of you (see our red, white and blue bathroom above!).

 Separate the bath and shower